-- Personal information/file will not be released without your authorization (with exception to directory information.)
+- Personal information will not be released without your authorization (with exception to directory information.)

-- You have the right to appeal any university status (i.e., scholastic suspension, financial aid suspension, conduct sanction, etc.)
+- You have the right to appeal any University status (i.e., scholastic suspension, financial aid suspension, conducts sanction, etc.)

-- Conduct yourself as a honest, responsible and law abiding member of the academic community.
+- Conduct yourself as an honest, responsible, and law abiding member of the academic community.